What informs our curriculum?

 Please click below to see a statement about our school's curriculum.

-For a whole school curriculum planning overview, which includes Science and Religious Education, please see the document below.
-Please note that this is a guide only.
+For a whole school curriculum planning overview, Please note that this is a guide only.
 Teachers may adapt the topics or order if needed.
-(Did you know that pupils learn about other religions as well as Christianity?)

 In Key Stage 1, we use the phonics scheme 'Rocket Phonics'.

 We use a variety of age appropriate books for our reading schemes, including Oxford Reading Tree, Project X and Rigby.